samedicorp/dude/README.md

 (* _yes, this absolutely could have been any word at all, as long as it began with "E" and enabled the cheesy acronym_)

+**Credits**: Thanks to **Movix** for the initial data extraction, and of course to Novaquark for the actual game.

 ### Industry

-The first file in this repo is a dump of all schematics JSON data, initially captured by Movix using an in-game script.
+The first file in this repo is a dump of all schematics JSON data, captured using an in-game script.
 The plan is to try to keep this up to date by re-running the script periodically.
+If you notice minor errors, please also consider subitting a pull-request.

 Along with the raw data are some index files processed from it, which may prove to be more compact/useful, depending on your requirements.